 Because of the Oxycodone in Percocet, there are numerous potential side effects tied to abuse of the drug.
 The most commonly recorded physical side effects of Percocet addiction include:

 Emergency room visits involving Painkillers (including Percocet) increased by 152% between 2004 and 2008.

 Prescription Opioids are the most common substance involved in drug-related medical emergencies.
 In 2013, 46% of drug-related medical emergencies involved Opioids.

 Of the estimated 78,000 worldwide deaths in 2010 due to illegal drug use, more than half were because of Painkiller addictions.

 Reach out to a treatment provider for free today.

 - OR -

-As with any opiate addiction, treating a Percocet addiction can be difficult—but there are many options.
-Percocet rehabilitation is similar to that for other prescription opiates, such as OxyContin or morphine.
+As with any Opiate addiction, treating a Percocet addiction can be difficult.
+But there are many options available.
+Percocet rehabilitation is similar to that for other prescription Opiates, such as OxyContin or Morphine.

 The most effective known treatment includes a medical detox, inpatient treatment, and follow up with long-term support.